 This is an exciting time to be joining the school.
-With our new Headteacher in post from April 2016, there is a strong sense of the school being 'on the up' among staff, students, parents and the local community.
+Our Headteacher has been in post for two years and the school has undergone significant changes.
+There is a strong sense of the school being 'on the up' amongst staff, students, parents and the local community.
 Pupil attainment has improved and student progress at Key Stage 2-4 has been strong.
 Results at 14+, 16+ and 18+ are good and getting better.